ManageIQ/guides/developer_setup.md

 simulate_queue_worker
 ```

-## macOS AirDrop & Handoff listens on port 5000
+## macOS AirDrop & Handoff Listens on Port 5000

-If you run workers like we do on appliances using `ruby lib/workers/bin/evm_server.rb` remote console workers will try to bind to port 5000.
+If you run workers like we do on appliances using `ruby lib/workers/bin/evm_server.rb`, remote console workers will try to bind to port 5000.
 This can fail on macOS with:

 ```
 Address already in use - bind(2) for "0.0.0.0" port 5000